Merchandising your Work

 - Much-needed content editorial calendar

 Essentially, event marketing provides you with a content-rich environment.
 Consider the event activation an opportunity to merchandise the work.
 Your event marketing efforts can live a second life in your digital marketing.
 Likewise, your digital marketing helps to promote your next event.

-The most significant challenges to successful merchandising of your activation are:
+The most significant challenges to the successful merchandising of your experiential activation are:

 - Creating high-quality content worthy of being shared